Frequently Asked Questions

 Are there restrooms and diaper changing facilities?

-Restrooms with changing stations are available in the northern section of the Barber Junction Welcome Center.
-However, there are no restrooms aboard the train or at the North Pole.
+Restrooms with changing stations are available in the northern section of the Barber Junction Visitor Center and on the train.
+There are no restrooms at the North Pole.

 Are strollers allowed on the train?

 Is the train wheelchair accessible?

-The train is indeed wheelchair accessible, and our staff will assist those in wheelchairs with boarding.
-Our specially retrofitted wheelchair accessible rail car features a combination of traditional coach seats and spaces to accomodate wheelchairs with safety tie-downs.
+One standard coach seat is wheelchair accessible, and our staff will assist those in wheelchairs with boarding.
+Our specially retrofitted wheelchair accessible rail car features a combination of traditional coach seats and spaces to accomodate a wheelchair.
 This seating is ideal for wheelchair-bound passengers, as they can stay seated in their chair and not have to transfer to a seat.
-When making your ticket purchase please reserve Wheelchair Seating ONLY for the members of your group will actually be in a wheelchair and Standard Coach seating for the rest of your party.
+When making your ticket purchase please reserve Wheelchair Seating ONLY for the members of your group who will actually be in a wheelchair and ADA and Companion Seating - Standard Coach (Car #2) for up to four members of the rest of your party.
 We will ensure everyone is seated together.
 If you reserve wheelchair seating for passengers who are not in a wheelchair, they will find themselves without a seat during the event.
-Wheelchair tie downs are only available in our Standard Coach seating car.

 Please note that we cannot unload wheelchairs at the North Pole.
 However, we will position the train in such a way to provide the best view of the performance possible.

 Will food be available at the event?

-Hot chocolate and small treat served onboard the train.
-Additionally, two food vendors will be available, one with snacks and one with hamburgers, hot dogs, and the like.
-There are also a variety of restaurants in Spencer and Salisbury (3 miles south).
-Check out the listing of area restaurants at www.visitsalisburync.com.
+Hot chocolate and a small treat are served onboard the train.
+Additionally, food vendors may be available, schedule dependent, with snacks, hamburgers, hot dogs, and the like.
+There are also a variety of restaurants in Salisbury (3 miles south).
+Check out the listing of area restaurants by clicking here.

 What happens if weather conditions are bad?